 Building the D&R

-The construction years, between 1831 into 1834, opened a variety of labor opportunities in the towns where the canal was to be built.
+The construction years, between 1831 into 1834, opened a variety of labor opportunities in the towns where the D&R was to be built.
 Many skilled men of property became section contractors and builders while scores of unskilled local men and farmers took on labor jobs that included the arduous tasks of digging the ditch, moving earth and removing trees.
 These local workers were supplemented in large numbers by a moving migratory labor force filled mostly by men from Ireland.
 Many of these laborers, though not all, were specifically recruited by Canvass White and others to make the crossing to the United States when the Erie Canal project was begun.
 When finished in 1825, those Irish born workers moved on to other canal construction projects getting underway elsewhere from New England southward.
-Still others continued to immigrate to the United States after the completion of the Erie Canal as word spread that work was to be had here.
+Still others continued to immigrate to the United States after the completion of the Erie Canal as word spread that work was to be had here first on canals and soon after on the railroads.
 Many were drawn to New Jersey’s D&R project by the slightly higher wage offered – $1 a day and 25 cents for each tree stump pulled and removed!

-Work progressed steadily and although various projects remained to be completed, the Delaware and Raritan Canal officially opened to great fanfare on June 25, 1834.
+Work progressed steadily and by the spring of 1834, short celebratory trips between Lambertville and Kingston were reported in the local papers.
+While various projects remained to be completed, the Delaware and Raritan Canal officially opened to great fanfare on June 25, 1834.
 Dignitaries, including Governor Peter Vroom and others, traveled the entire length of the main canal from Bordentown to New Brunswick on boats borrowed from the Chesapeake and Delaware Canal.
 Residents along the route came out to cheer as the boats made the 44-mile trip.
 Upon arrival in New Brunswick a grand celebration commenced with a 24-gun salute and a parade.
 The festivities ended with an elaborate dinner.
 The D&R Canal was opened for business.
 Goods could now be transported between Philadelphia and New York City in a mere two days!
 This was transportation progress.

 Coal, Swing Bridges & Vessels of All Kinds